jeffoconnorau/AGMPowerCLI/README.md

 # AGMPowerCLI
-A Powershell module for Powershell for Actifio Global Manager.
+A Powershell module that allows PowerShell users to issue API calls to Actifio Global Manager.

-It is currently:

-* Functionally very useful but not complete as some API Endpoints have not been added.
-These will be added over time.

-It has a partner module:  ActPowerLib
-While this partner module is optional, it is strongly recommended.
+This module is intended to deliver the following:

+* Allow the user to create and remove sessions so that API commands can be issued
+* Issue commands to API end points

+There is a partner module:  AGMPowerLib found here:  https://github.com/Actifio/AGMPowerLib The AGMPowerLib module contains what we call composite functions, these being complex combination of API endpoints.
+We chose to separate the two modules (a module for end points versus a module for composite functions), to make it easier to differentiate if you are working with a single end-point or working with a composite collection of endpoints.

+Our intention is that you should install both modules.

 ### What versions of PowerShell will this module work with?